-Derived from deposit operations, Monex, S. A. B. has financial restrictions regarding the following:
+Derived from deposit operations, Monex, S. A. P. I. has financial restrictions, applicable for the years 2023 and 2022, regarding the following:

-The capitalization index may not be less than 10.5%

-Liquidity level requires a minimum of 100% (according to the CCL)

-Leverage may not exceed the limit of 3%
+The capitalization index may not be less than 10.5% Liquidity level requires a minimum of 100% (according to the CCL) Leverage may not exceed the limit of 3%